How is Infinity in a Drop structured?

 |This to a diagram or picture (pdf or jpg).|

-In the printed text some of these will be replaced by footnotes and endnotes.
+In the printed text they will be replaced by footnotes and endnotes.